1Axen/Secure-Cast/docs/docs/snapshots.md

 The snapshots utility is used by the simulation to take "snapshots" of player positions in the past for lag compensation.

+!!! note

+    Times must be retrieved using os.clock()

 ## Methods

 <span class="type">{[string]: CFrame}?</span>